Conditions Of Business

 - “Purchase Price” the Hammer Price plus premium, chargeable VAT and any additional charges and expenses due from a defaulting Buyer.

-- "Forgery" a Lot made or substantially made with the intention to deceive as to authorship, origin, age, date or period which is not shown as such in the catalogue and which at the date of the sale had a value materially less than it would have had if it had been in accordance with the catalogue description, the burden of proof of forgery upon the Buyer.
+- “Forgery” a Lot made or substantially made with the intention to deceive as to authorship, origin, age, date or period which is not show as such in the catalogue and which at the date of the sale had a value materially less than it would have had if it had been in accordance with catalogue description, the burden of proof of forgery upon the Buyer.